Breast Lift

 Candidates for Breast Lift Surgery

-- Breasts that appear deflated after pregnancy or breastfeeding
+- Breasts that appear deflated due to pregnancy or breastfeeding

 - Breasts that have lost their shape after massive weight loss